-Did you know that someone who turns 65 has a 70% chance of needing long-term care at some point during the remainder of their life?
-If you have a parent who’s advancing in years, this may be of some concern.
+Did you know that someone who turns 65 has a 70% chance of needing long-term care during the remainder of their life?
+This may be of some concern if you have a parent advancing in years.

 Parenting a Parent: How to Find a Great Continuing Care Retirement Community

-The good news is, seniors have many options that don’t involve a nursing home.
-For example, a continuing-care retirement community (CCRC) offers different levels of care along with a pleasant living environment.
+The excellent news is seniors have many options that don’t involve a nursing home.
+For example, a continuing-care retirement community (CCRC) offers different care levels and a pleasant living environment.

 Check Reviews of Local CCRCs

-The first thing you’ll need to do is find all the CCRCs within an acceptable distance from you.
-Make sure you’re not looking at assisted living communities, as these are for seniors with sensitive care requirements.
+The first thing you’ll need to do is find all the CCRCs within a reasonable distance from you.
+Ensure you’re not looking at assisted living communities, as these are for seniors with sensitive care requirements.

-Once you’ve found several communities, it’s crucial to check online reviews.
+Once you’ve found several communities, checking online reviews is crucial.
 Don’t consider a community with frequent negative comments from residents or family members.

 It would be best if you also did additional online research on any CCRCs in your area.
 If you find prior lawsuits or formal complaints about staff or conditions, look elsewhere.

 Checking reviews can go a long way in ensuring you pick the best retirement community for your senior loved one.
 For one, it can give you an insight into the quality of service and care you’re likely to get should you decide to work with them.
 Such information can guide you in making the right decision to benefit your senior loved one.

 Tour Several Facilities